Course Catalog

 Student Media

 Student Media provides a co-curricular experience for students who are interested in writing, editing, graphic design, videography, photography, and business.
-Go to our website to find out how to get involved.
-We offer paid positions in graphic design, photography, advertising sales and editorial positions in these publications:
+Go to our webpage under Student Affairs Departments and Programs to find out how to get involved or stop by our office.
+We offer paid positions in writing, graphic design, photography, advertising sales and editorial positions in these publications:

 • The Gonzaga Bulletin Newspaper